-In 2018, the Group recorded a turnover of approximate RMB1,423.1 million, representing an increase of approximate 9.0% as compared with last year, of which sales of special computer products was approximate RMB404.2 million, trading of electronic products and accessories was approximate RMB339.0 million, sales of mobile phones and accessories was approximate RMB595.5 million and sales of properties were approximate RMB84.4 million.
-Profit attributable to owners of the Company was approximate RMB156.9 million.
-Excluding fair value changes on investment properties and transfer of properties held for sale to investment properties of approximate RMB28.6 million, core profit attributable to owners was approximate RMB128.3 million.
-Core profit margin attributable to owners was approximate 9.0%.
+In 2019, the Group recorded a turnover of approximately RMB1,688.2 million, representing an increase of approximately 18.6% as compared with last year, of which sales of special computer products was approximately RMB529.3 million, sales of mobile phones and accessories was approximately RMB847.5 million, trading of chemical products was approximately RMB72.3 million, and sales of properties was approximately RMB239.1 million.
+Profit attributable to owners of the Company was approximately RMB263.2 million.
+Excluding fair value changes on investment properties and transfer of properties held for sale to investment properties of approximately RMB17.9 million, core profit attributable to owners was approximately RMB245.3 million.
+Core profit margin attributable to owners was approximate 14.5%.